joagre/ratatoskr/ideas/r.md

 ?a = 1,
 #(a, ?b, 1) = #(1, 2, 1),     // b == 2
 #(?a, b, ?c) = foo(1),        // a == 4711 && c == "bar"
-#(a, a, a) = c                // A catastrophic mismatch!
+#(a, a, a) = c                // Error!
 ```

-> **NOTE**
-> Above we used expressions not yet explained but it suffices to say
-> that #(1, 2, 1) is a fixed size tuple.

 Pretty nifty.

+**Note:** In the examples above, we used expressions that have not been
+explained yet.
+For now, it's sufficient to understand that `#(1, 2, 1)`
+represents a fixed-size tuple.

-The `switch` and `receive` expressions also use pattern matching
+The `switch` and `receive` expressions, which are described below,
-able to deconstruct and select.
-Read more about them below.
+also employ pattern matching.
+This feature enables them to deconstruct
+and select specific elements.
+Further details about these expressions can
+be found in the subsequent sections.

-Furthermore, the `=` operator is only allowed as a standalone
+Furthermore, the `=` operator is restricted to use only as a
-expression and cannot be used deep within expressions.
-For your
+standalone expression and is not permitted within more complex
-sanity's sake.
-Don't kill me. 😇
+expressions.
+This restriction is in place to maintain clarity and
+simplicity in coding practices.
+Your understanding and cooperation are
+appreciated. 😇

+Like this:

 ```
 main() {
     ?a = 42,
-    a + (?c = 42 + a) + a    // Compiler error!
+    a + (?c = 42 + c) + a    // Error!
 }
 ```

-## Control flow expressions

 ### Block expression -- `{` a, b, c, ... `}`

-A block expression is a comma-separated sequence of expressions
+The block expression consists of a sequence of expressions separated by
-enclosed in curly braces.
-Expressions are evaluated in a sequence and
+commas and enclosed in curly braces.
+These expressions are evaluated
-introduces a lexical scope.
-An variable bound in a scope is visible to
+sequentially and establish a lexical scope.
+A variable bound within
-all the following expressions in the scope.
-The variable is not
+this scope is visible to all subsequent expressions in the same
-visible outside of the scope and it shadows an identifier with the
+scope.
+However, it remains invisible outside of this scope and
-same name introduced outside of the scope.
-The value of the last
+overshadows any identifier with the same name introduced outside the
-expression in the sequence is returned from the block.
+scope.
+The value of the last expression in the sequence is what the
+block ultimately returns.

+Take a look at this:

 ```
 main() {                  // A function block starts here